Ancestral lineages in mutation-selection equilibria with moving optimum: Introduction

-$H$ is the Hamiltonian of \cref{def Ham} and $U$ the limit function such that the limit \cref{limit U} holds.\end{prop} The ancestral process in this limit regime is completely deterministic, which is to be expected since the source of randomness is the kernel $K$ whose variance vanishes. \begin{remark} We can propose a different interpretation of \cref{regime adaptative dynamics}, in terms of partial differential equations.
-Alternatively, it means that the fundamental solution $w_\sigma$, introduced in \cref{pde w}, converges in the sense of distributions, when $\sigma \to 0$, up to the acceleration of time, towards $w_0$ the solution of this transport equation:
+As a consequence, $\upsilon^y$ can be seen as a neutral fraction, with an neutral label that singles out one trait in the population at $t=0$.
+Therefore, \textbf{the (stochastic, backwards) ancestral process defined in \cref{theo edp lineages} corresponds to a continuum of (deterministic, forward) neutral fractions.} Numerical simulations highlight this in \Cref{fig lineage asex distrib}, with more details provided in \Cref{app:IBM_vs_PDE}.

-\end{remark} The integral flow of the transport equation \cref{pde transport}, which arises from the study of neutral fraction is exactly given by the ODE \cref{edo Gamma}.
-Strikingly, it coincides precisely with an heuristic formula for the 'typical lineage' inside an equilibrium described by an Hamilton-Jacobi equation.
-We refer to the details around \cref{U0 Gamma,edo Gamma_bis} in \Cref{sec HJ}, where we explain how this formula has its origin in the field of the Weak-KAM theory, independently of neutral fractions.
-Therefore, we justify this interpretation, as $\sigma \to 0$, since $\Gamma$ is indeed the typical lineage in the sense of \cref{cvg_probability}.
+We finally propose an interpretation in terms of partial differential equations of \cref{regime adaptative dynamics}.
+The fundamental solution $w_\sigma^z$, introduced in \cref{pde w}, converges in the sense of distributions, when $\sigma \to 0$, up to the acceleration of time, towards $w_0^z$ the solution of:

-The regime $\sigma \to 0$ has been widely studied following its introduction in the context of evolution by \cite{diekmann2005}.
-It is connected to large deviations theory, see \cite{champagnathenry}.
-It typically manages to describe how a population concentrates around one or many traits, see for instance \cite{barles2009,lorz2011dirac}, in the regime of rare mutations.
-The method usually implies that time is accelerated, as in \cref{regime adaptative dynamics}, to be able to look at the effects of the (rare) mutations on the population.
-In fact, this kind of asymptotics has already been studied for \cref{eq:f z} in the aforementioned literature, and the existence and convergence towards $U$ in \cref{limit U} is a direct consequence.
-The \cref{regime adaptative dynamics} is a new bond with the adaptive dynamics literature.
-It establishes that the Hamilton-Jacobi structure delivers very rich information upon the way solutions concentrate, keeping even a trace of ancestral lineages.
-To the best of our knowledge, it was not shown before this article.
+The integral flow of the transport equation \cref{pde transport} coincides with the ODE \cref{edo Gamma} solved by $\Gamma$.
+In \Cref{sec HJ}, we recover this formula (established in \cref{gamma flow}), directly from an Hamilton-Jacobi equation (rigorously derived in \cite{lorz2011dirac}).
+It has somehow its origin in the field of the Weak-KAM theory, independently of neutral fractions.
+Therefore, thanks to $\Gamma$, our work links the Hamilton-Jacobi framework and the ancestral process, in the regime $\sigma \to 0$.